NBKRedSpy/QM_UpdateWorkshopByName/README.md

 ![thumbnail icon](media/thumbnail.png)

+# Important - This is only for the opt in beta version of the game!

+This is a temporary version that supports the 0.8.6 beta, and not the current game's version.
+The non beta version *must* be uninstalled.
+When the 0.8.6 becomes the main version, this mod will be deleted.
+Note that the beta is expected to change many times before release.
+As such, this mod may break on each beta release.

+# Docs

 Adds the following commands:

 `mod_updateworkshopitem <name>`: Updates a mod by name instead of by id and path.
 `mod_browse <name>`: Opens a browser to a mod by name.
-`mod_browse <Steam ID>`: Opens a browser to a mod by Steam ID
+`mod_browse <Steam ID>`: Opens a browser to a mod by Steam ID `mod_browse -`: Opens a browser to the last mod that was updated with the `mod_updateworkshopitem` command.

 Usage: